corescopic/docs/docs/creating-charts/post-processing.md

 Post Processing allows you to customize data before it is rendered as a chart, table or number.
 While the data source already provides powerful features to select, aggregate and group data, some use-cases may require more customization that isn't possible or is very complicated with database queries.

 > While post-processing allows powerful customization, the processing will happen in the browser.
 Due to this, all required data needs to be transmitted and execution may be comparatively slow.
-> Due to this, using the data source query instead of complicated post-processing scripts is recommended when possible.
+> Using the data source query instead of complicated post-processing scripts is recommended when possible.

 In the chart editor you may provide a post-processing script - by default this script will be: